 Table Of Contents:

-7. Creating cohorts in Mixpanel, Amplitude, Adobe- First event and Returning event
+7. Creating Cohorts in Mixpanel, Amplitude, Adobe- First & Returning event

 Cohort analysis is an analytical modeling employed to study the cohorts characteristics over a period of time and the elements that influence change in those characteristics.
 It traces its roots to medical research where cohort studies are done to identify the cause of a disease.